getzola/zola/docs/content/documentation/templates/taxonomies.md

 weight = 40
 +++

-The default templates for the taxonomies pages are the following:
+Gutenberg will look up the following files in the `templates` directory:

 - `$TAXONOMY_NAME/single.html`
 - `$TAXONOMY_NAME/list.html`

-You can override any of those templates by putting one with the same path in the `templates` directory.

 First, a `TaxonomyTerm` has the following fields: